jamesshore/automatopia/readme.md

 1. Run `./jake.sh karma` (Unix/Mac) or `jake karma` (Windows) to start the Karma server.
 2. Start the browsers you want to test and point each one at `http://localhost:9876`.
 3. Run `./jake.sh` (Unix/Mac) or `jake` (Windows) every time you want to build and test.
 Alternatively, use `./watch.sh` (Unix/Mac) or `watch` (Windows) to automatically run `jake` whenever files change.

+Add the `loose=true` parameter to relax Node and browser version checking.

 To run the app for manual testing: